-In participatory democracy, decentralisation is significant since it allows citizens to have influence over public decision making for the formulation and implementation of policies.
-With transfer of power to elected local bodies, it was expected that the democratic environment and institution for good governance and development would be established and it would facilitate participation of citizens in decision-making process.
-However, what is imminent, especially in underdeveloped and unequal communities (particularly in South Asia) is the problem of political clientelism that public resources may be allocated to individuals or specific groups who are associated with political party or leaders locally in power.
+In a participatory democracy, decentralisation is significant since it allows citizens to have influence over public decision making for the formulation and implementation of policies.
+With the transfer of power to elected local bodies, it was expected that the democratic environment and institution for good governance and development would be established and it would facilitate the participation of citizens in the decision-making process.
+However, what is imminent, especially in underdeveloped and unequal communities (particularly in South Asia) is the problem of political clientelism that public resources may be allocated to individuals or specific groups who are associated with a political party or leaders locally in power.

 Clientelism is a broad concept ‘at the crossroads of politics and administration, economy and society (Roniger, 2004:354).
 Reflecting this multifaceted nature, the study of clientelism has been a common domain for anthropologists, historians, sociologists and political scientists (Scott, 1977:483).
 Given this variety, no wonder the concept means ‘different things to different people’ (Stokes, 2007:2) and this difference grows bigger when people come from various disciplinary backgrounds.
-In particular, definitions attributed to the same concept by anthropologists on one hand, and political scientists on the other hand, has proved to be so divergent that it becomes indispensable to specify them at the outset, which type of clientelism or patronage is being analysed (Weingrod, 1968:380).
+In particular, definitions attributed to the same concept by anthropologists on one hand, and political scientists, on the other hand, has proved to be so divergent that it becomes indispensable to specify them at the outset, which type of clientelism or patronage is being analysed (Weingrod, 1968:380).
 For instance, Weigngrod defines patronage in the anthropological sense as a type of social relationship ‘analysis of how persons of unequal authority, yet linked through ties of interest and friendship, manipulate their relationships in order to attain their ends’ (1968: 379-80).
-Patronage from the political scientist’s perspective, on the other hand, takes the political party as the main unit of analysis, and “refers to the ways in which party politicians distribute public jobs or special favors in exchange for electoral support” (ibid: 379).
-It is “largely the study of how political party leaders seek to turn public institutions and public resources to their own ends, and how favors of various kinds are exchanged for votes” (ibid.).
+Patronage from the political scientist’s perspective, on the other hand, takes the political party as the main unit of analysis, and “refers to the ways in which party politicians distribute public jobs or special favours in exchange for electoral support” (ibid: 379).
+It is “largely the study of how political party leaders seek to turn public institutions and public resources to their own ends, and how favours of various kinds are exchanged for votes” (ibid.).

 Against this backdrop, our working definition of clientelism for this special issue will be in the words of Piattoni’s, “the trade of votes and other types of partisan support in exchange for public decisions with divisible benefits, which involves not only the distribution of jobs and goods but also the exploitation of the entire machinery of the state as “a token of exchange” (2001a: 4).
 This makes political clientelism literature a useful toolkit to analyse the political system around South Asia.